-Doctors use many tests to diagnose a tumor and find out if it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose Wilms tumor:

 Blood/urine tests.
 Doctors will take samples of your child’s blood and urine so tests can be done to learn more about the tumor and your child’s general health.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.